Your Easter chocolates could cost you more than before

 To limit the increase in the prices of her products, Catherine Goulet, of the Avanaa chocolate factory, is also considering several options.
 “I think there are a lot of chocolatiers who are lining up to make chocolates with a slightly lower cocoa content – or focusing a little more on white chocolates to try to control costs a little more,” estimates Mme Goulet.

-Economist Sylvain Charlebois, an agri-food expert at Dalhousie University in Nova Scotia, also believes that chocolate products could be affected by the “reduflation” phenomenon.
+Economist Sylvain Charlebois, an agri-food expert at Dalhousie University in Nova Scotia, also believes that chocolate products might be affected by the “reduflation” phenomenon.
 This is the process by which companies reduce the size of their products in order to cushion the shock of rising prices.

 “Valentine’s Day chocolates have been spared from price increases.
 On the other hand, we really think that Easter chocolates are going to be slightly [affectés].
-If these are not price increases, it could be a more subtle change: like re-flation,” argues the expert.
+If these are not price increases, it might be a more subtle change: like re-flation,” argues the expert.
 “You know at Easter, there are always big chocolate eggs filled or empty inside… I think that this year, the eggs will be a little emptier, and that the rabbits will have a little shorter ears” , he warns.

 With Frédérique Bouvier